CurryChen77/CurryChen77.github.io/_pages/about.md

 # 🔥 News
 - *2024.09*:  🎉🎉 Our FREA paper has been accepted by *CoRL 2024*.
-- *2023.03*: &nbsp;🎉🎉 Our IGT paper has been accepted by the *Knowledge-Based Systems 2023*.
+- *2023.03*:  🎉🎉 Our IGT paper has been accepted by the *Knowledge-Based Systems 2023*.

 # 📝 Publications